ebuchman/blog/content/posts/properties-of-money.md

 Debts can also be settled in-kind, which is to say by something else valued in the UoA equivalently to the original debt.
 This implies storing value somewhere else besides the MoE, and even bypassing the MoE altogether.
-This is not barter, per se, since the two payments happen at different points in time - the first on credit, the second later as repayment.
+This is not barter, per se, but countertrade on credit, since both sides make reference to a common unit of account and payment may be defferred.
 Invoices in the UoA are still being issued and settled, but no generally accepted MoE need come into existence at all, because opposing payments are simply netted.
 Value is instead stored in the real world, in the continuous productive capacities of the